 In this PTCB practice test question, it explores the concept of leading and trailing zeros, a small part of a wider topic on prescription error prevention strategies.

 Pharmacy technicians should have a detailed knowledge of error prevention strategies – not only for the exam but also for real-life practice, too.
-Small changes in dose can, for some medicines, produce a harmful clinical outcome.
+Small changes in dose can, for some medicines, produce a harmful clinical outcome – particularly in the context of narrow-therapeutic index drugs.
 As pharmacy technicians, attention to detail and accuracy are among the most important skills you can have.

 For the remaining three answers, we must remember the following rule: namely, to never leave trailing zeros from whole numbers.

 In the case of 5.0, the decimal and zero are “trailing” the 5 and they are entirely unnecessary.
 The decimal point increases the risk of prescription error because it may inadvertently be read as 50mg.
-It should only be written as 5mg.
+It should only be written as 5 mg.
+Note the space between the 5 and mg — as the m in 5mg may be misread as a 0.
+Always write 5 mg – and never 5mg.

 Conversely, a prescription for .5mg should always have a lead zero: 0.5mg – otherwise it may be misinterpreted as 5mg.